mutantcows/rust_fm_plugin/README.md

 `cargo install cargo-post`

-If you set up the build/post_build scripts as shown abvove, running `cargo post build --release` will:
+If you set up the build/post_build scripts as shown above, running `cargo post build --release` will:

 1. Quit FileMaker
 2. Compile the library